Synthesizing real-world distributions from high-dimensional Gaussian Noise with Fully Connected Neural Network: Experiment results

 The complete results were also subjected to statistical analysis with the non-parametric Friedman test with $\alpha = 0.05$. and the post-hoc Nemenyi test \cite{demvsar2006statistical}.
-The results of such analysis are presented in Figure \ref{fig:e1-cd} and \ref{fig:e1-cd-pca}, for original dimensionality and extracted features, respectively.
-The acronym with the default loss function of DiMSO -- RAE -- has been highlighted with red color in the diagrams.
+The Critical Difference diagrams presenting the average ranks of the methods, as well as showing the statistical relationships of results, are presented in Figures \ref{fig:cd-sim} and \ref{fig:cd-priv}.
+The methods on the right side of an axis are obtaining the best ranks.
+The red line connecting the methods indicates that their results are statistically dependent.